 Center for Bosnian Studies Internship Program

-The work of the Center for Bosnian Studies is made possible by the generous financial support of the following institutions: Midwest BankCentre, the National Endowment for the Humanities, the Fontbonne Community Connection, the Missouri Humanities Council, BBH Express, Qualcomm Matching Gift Foundation, St. Louis Islamic Center, St. Louis Rabbinical Association, Daemen College, the International Institute of St. Louis, Bajric and Ramic, Affton School Mothers' Club, the IFHE-US Development Fund, Skillcraft Carpentry, MasterCard International Matching Gifts Program, Coffee Bolero, and YourCause.
+The work of the Center for Bosnian Studies is made possible by the generous financial support of the following institutions: Midwest BankCentre, the National Endowment for the Humanities, the Council of Independent Colleges, the Fontbonne Community Connection, the Missouri Humanities Council, BBH Express, Qualcomm Matching Gift Foundation, St. Louis Islamic Center, St. Louis Rabbinical Association, Daemen College, the International Institute of St. Louis, Bajric and Ramic, Affton School Mothers' Club, the IFHE-US Development Fund, Skillcraft Carpentry, MasterCard International Matching Gifts Program, Coffee Bolero, and YourCause.
 A complete list of donors is available HERE.